CurryChen77/CurryChen77.github.io/_pages/about.md

 **Highway-Adversarial**

-**Keyu Chen**

 [**Code**](https://github.com/CurryChen77/Highway-env-adversarial)

 * We propose a novel training method for adversarial agents in the Highway-Env, designed to manipulate the behaviors of critical background vehicles.
 This approach strategically challenges the ego vehicle by creating safety-critical scenarios.
-By adjusting the driving patterns of surrounding vehicles, our method aims to expose and enhance the ego vehicle's capabilities to handle potential real-world driving hazards effectively.

 </div>
 </div>